-	Some people use kojic acid soap like Nasola Original Kojic Acid Skin Brightening Soap to reduce the dark patches on their bum caused by inflammation and break the skin’s surface.
+Some people use kojic acid skin care products like Nasola Original Kojic Acid Skin Brightening Soap, Nasola Kojic Acid Cream or Nasola Kojic Acid Lotion to reduce the dark patches on their bum caused by inflammation and break the skin’s surface.

 Kojic acid soap can help heal those areas and prevent them from becoming darker.

-Soaps containing Kojic acid soap such as Nasola Original Kojic Acid Skin Brightening Soap or other naturally derived ingredients offer a safer, less-irritating approach to lightening the dark spots than the more aggressive treatments.
+Skin care products containing Kojic acid such as Nasola Original Kojic Acid Skin Brightening Soap, Nasola Kojic Acid Cream or Nasola Kojic Acid Lotion or other naturally derived ingredients offer a safer, less-irritating approach to lightening the dark spots than the more aggressive treatments.

 Similarly, ingredients like licorice root extract and alpha-arbutin can also help fade dark spots and even skin tone by inhibiting tyrosinase activity.